 |% Daily Value*|

 |Total Fat 25g||32%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Skirt steak is a juicy, flavorful cut of beef that doesn't need too much fuss, and this grilled skirt steak recipe is perfect for a busy weeknight since the seasonings are simple and preparation and cooking time is quick.
 A mixture of soy sauce, garlic, and cayenne pepper make up the marinade, and a nice dose of salt and pepper is added before the meat hits the grill.

-Skirt steak is a flat, long piece of meat, that although filled with connective tissue and therefore a bit tough, takes on a marinade nicely, with the meat's loose structure allowing for a good absorption of flavors.
-Because it is a tougher, thinner cut of meat, skirt steak benefits from a short cooking time over a high heat.
+Skirt steak is a flat, long piece of meat, that although filled with connective tissue and therefore a bit tough, takes on a marinade nicely, with the meat's loose structure allowing for good absorption of flavors.
+Because it is a tougher, thinner cut of meat, skirt steak benefits from a short cooking time over high heat.

 - For the Marinade:

 - 2 pounds beef skirt steak (cut into 6-inch pieces)